 Direct to implant reconstruction can also be a good option for women who have chosen a prophylactic mastectomy.

-To find out if you are a good candidate for direct to implant, single-stage breast reconstruction, please call The Breast Center Park Meadows Cosmetic Surgery at (720) 457-4461.
-Experienced, board-certified plastic surgeons Dr. Jeremy Williams and Dr. Christopher Williams are proud to serve women from across Colorado, including the Denver and Lone Tree areas.
+To find out if you are a good candidate for direct to implant, single-stage breast reconstruction, please call The Breast Center Park Meadows Cosmetic Surgery at 303-706-1100.
+Experienced, board-certified plastic surgeons Dr. Jeremy Williams, Dr. Christopher Williams, and Dr. Michael Miller are proud to serve women from across Colorado, including the Denver and Lone Tree areas.